oracle-livelabs/security/oci-kms/create-connection/create-connection.md

     ![Connection name](images/name-connection.png "Connection name")

-7. Configure Connection.
+7. After you click **Next**, the step Configure Connection is coming.
 In this step you have to enter the information you got in your configuration file previously saved, after you created your API key:

     * Tenancy OCID: OCID of the tenancy.
     * User OCID: OCID of the user.